 What to expect: Rkatsiteli, as a central figure in Georgian winemaking, offers diverse expressions, with the most renowned coming from the eastern region of Kakheti.
 Here, the grape’s true character shines through various styles, influenced by both modern and ancient winemaking techniques.

-Kakheti: Known for its traditional qvevri wines, Kakheti’s Rkatsiteli exhibits rich amber hues, complex aromatics of dried apricot, honey, and walnut, paired with a textured body and refreshing acidity.
-The region’s winemaking mastery, using skin contact and earthenware vessels, emphasizes the grape’s unique characteristics, creating world-class, cellar-worthy wines.
-The beauty of Kakheti’s landscape adds to the allure, making it a must-visit for wine enthusiasts seeking authenticity of Georgian wine culture.
+Kakheti: Known for its traditional qvevri wines, Kakheti’s Rkatsiteli exhibits rich amber hues and complex aromatics of dried apricot, honey, and walnut, paired with a textured body and refreshing acidity.
+Using skin contact and earthenware vessels, the region’s winemaking mastery emphasizes the grape’s unique characteristics, creating world-class, cellar-worthy wines.
+The beauty of Kakheti’s landscape adds to the allure, making it a must-visit for wine enthusiasts seeking the authenticity of Georgian wine culture.

 In-Depth Knowledge